TanStack/query/docs/src/pages/reference/useQuery.md

   - Optional
   - Defaults to `true`
   - If set to `false`, structural sharing between query results will be disabled.
-- `useErrorBoundary: boolean`
+- `useErrorBoundary: boolean | (err: TError) => boolean`
-  - Defaults to the global query config's `useErrorBoundary` value, which is false
+  - Defaults to the global query config's `useErrorBoundary` value, which is `false`
-  - Set this to true if you want errors to be thrown in the render phase and propagated to the nearest error boundary
+  - Set this to true if you want errors to be thrown in the render phase and propagate to the nearest error boundary
-- `shouldThrowError: () => boolean`
-  - Default to throwing all errors
-  - Use this if you want to use `useErrorBoundary` or `suspense`, but want to handle some errors locally without them being thrown.
+  - If set to a function, it will be passed the error and should return a boolean indicating whether to throw the error (`true`) or return the error as state (`false`)

 **Returns**